 |a.
 Individuals living in licensed residential facilities receive a combined federal and state benefit of up to $1,501.06 (state-supplemented portion is up to $827.06)—including a personal allowance payment of up to $52.00 per month.
 Lesser amounts may be paid depending on the cost of facility and income of recipients.|

 |b.
 Federal and state agencies consider couples residing in these living arrangements as individuals one month after leaving an independent living arrangement.|

 Number of recipients: See Table 2.

 Total expenditures: The state reported expenditures of $8,474,878.35 for calendar year 2008 in state-administered payments to SSI recipients.

 State does not provide assistance for special needs.

 Medically Needy Program

-State provides a program for the aged, blind, and disabled medically needy.
+State does not provide a program for the medically needy.

 Unpaid Medical Expenses

 The Social Security Administration does not obtain this information.